arnav2/Rekko/README.md

 # Rekko
-Discover products you’ll love from a community you trust.
-Test

-The project directory structure is as following:
+Discover products you’ll love from a community you trust The project directory structure is as following:
 ```
 |__client/  ** THIS IS EVERYTHING FROM THE REACT SIDE **